Elizabeth Potts: Death and legacy

-The circumstances behind Potts bigamous marriage was not public knowledge until after the execution being first reported in August 1890.
-The story was picked up by a San Francisco journalist two years later describing a tale of romance and crime, where a husband and wife met their death by execution, whilst retaining a secret, which if revealed, may have saved them from the gallows.
+The circumstances behind Potts' bigamous marriage was not public knowledge until after the execution was first reported in August 1890.
+The story was picked up by a San Francisco journalist two years later who told a tale of romance and crime, where a husband and wife met their death by execution whilst retaining a secret which, if revealed, might have saved them from the gallows.

-Potts is the only woman ever to be legally executed in the history of Nevada.
-The hanging of this husband and wife was the last legal execution in Elko County; a state law passed in 1901 ended the practice of conducting executions in Nevada's county seats.